puppetlabs/puppet-docs/source/puppet/3.7/reference/ssl_autosign.markdown

 Disabling Autosigning
 -----

-By default, the CA puppet master will use the `$confdir/autosign.conf` file as a whitelist; [see "Basic Autosigning" below][inpage_basic].
+By default, the CA Puppet master will use the `$confdir/autosign.conf` file as a whitelist; [see "Basic Autosigning" below][inpage_basic].
 Since this file doesn't exist by default, autosigning is implicitly disabled, and the CA will not autosign any certificates.

-To _explicitly_ disable autosigning, you can set `autosign = false` in the `[master]` section of the CA puppet master's puppet.conf.
+To _explicitly_ disable autosigning, you can set `autosign = false` in the `[master]` section of the CA Puppet master's puppet.conf.
 This will cause the CA to never autosign even if an autosign.conf file is written later.

 Naïve Autosigning
 -----